Never Confuse Vanity Publishing With Self-Publishing

 Don't Confuse Vanity Publishing

-If you are a new author, beware of vanity publishing companies that offer you a one-stop solution to publish your book.
+If you are a new author, beware of possible vanity press scams that lure you in with the promise to publish your book.

 Self-publishing is (mostly) free